-(ii) The board of directors of a condominium in Prince George’s County has the authority to increase the assessment levied to cover the reserve funding amount required under § 11–109.4 of this title, notwithstanding any provision of the declaration, articles of incorporation, or bylaws restricting assessment increases or capping the assessment that may be levied in a fiscal year.
+(ii) The board of directors of a condominium in Prince George’s County or Montgomery County has the authority to increase the assessment levied to cover the reserve funding amount required under § 11–109.4 of this title, notwithstanding any provision of the declaration, articles of incorporation, or bylaws restricting assessment increases or capping the assessment that may be levied in a fiscal year.

 (2) (i) Where provided in the declaration or the bylaws, charges for utility services may be assessed and collected on the basis of usage rather than on the basis of percentage interests.